maxgio92/gopom/README.md

 gopom is a Golang module to easily parse and work with maven pom.xml files.

 Supports the offical pom.xml structure that can be read about [here](https://maven.apache.org/ref/3.6.3/maven-model/maven.html).

+# Modifications and why

+This is forked from: github.com/2000Slash/gopom, but with the mod to round trip the Configuration correctly (for example Plugin.Configuration).
+Correctly for my use case is not worrying about turning it into modifiable struct, but that it roundtrips correctly (parse, modify some bits, then marshal), should produce a diff that makes sense.
+With the upstream, it drops a bunch of stuff unless it's a strict key/value list.

 ## Installation

 ```bash